 Upload Videos in HD

-This feature is already present on iOS for long time, but now it will also be seen on Android apps.
+This feature is already present on iOS for a long time, but now it will also be seen on Android apps.
 While some users are seeing this change on the general release of the Android app, others can only see it on the beta channel.

 The Android Police, a technical website first noticed the option in the Facebook app’s Settings menu.
 The users will have to head to the settings menu to find an option reading “Upload videos in HD” right beneath the option for uploading photos in HD.